 A reading for Cultural Anthropology by Alan Tippett (Original version appeared in Introduction to

 Missiology.
 Edited and used under the educational "Fair Use" provision of U.S. copyright Many otherwise conscientious Western Christians fail to distinguish between two different attitudes expatriate missionaries take toward culture.
-Paul deals with both types in his letters to Timothy and Titus.
+Paul deals with both attitudes in his letters to Timothy and Titus.

 - Leave the old behind! -- There is a wealth of Biblical instruction about the need for would-be